AslakHol/curriculum-2016H/chapter6-css-intro.md

 ```

 #### Other selectors
 You have now seen how we select classes and IDs, but it is possible to select several element at once, or select child elements.
-Just watch!

 ##### Universal selector
 The `*` selector applies to all elements in the document.